 After nearly twenty years as Chair of Porthcurno Collections Trust, Dave Foot decided to stand down and hand over the reins to me, his deputy for the past two years, at the AGM in December.
 Herbie Blundell, with a similarly long commitment to the Museum, also stood down along with Dave Escott.

 However, perhaps with the temptation of more long evenings at the Logan Rock Inn, the two Dave’s have been persuaded to retain an involvement with us at PK.
 Both will be involved with the Wilshaw Benevolent Trust.
-Dave Foot remains on the Board of Trustees and the Board of PK Ltd., and Dave Escott will be offering his valuable advice to the Audit Committee.
+Dave Foot remains on the Board of Trustees and the Board of Porthcurno Limited, and Dave Escott will be offering his valuable advice to the Audit Committee.
 Herbie, a huge support to staff at the Museum over the years, has promised me that he will be at the end of the phone when I need him and that is much appreciated because I will need him.

 Thank you, all of you, for what you have done for the Museum, the Archive and for all the staff, visitors and residents in this valley – a valley that will always be a special place for so many people, from all over the world.